Learn Javascript

 1. Use an installer via node website (fastest, but difficult to upgrade).

-3. Use nvm (the most flexible method).
+3. Use nvm (the most flexible method, but takes longer).

-For my students, I recommend #2.
+I recommend #2.
 Choose your OS and install Node below.

-👉 Install Node & NPM using Homebrew (Mac)
+👉 Install Node & NPM

 1. Install Homebrew (Mac package manager) using their instructions

-2. Install Node
+2. Install Node using Homebrew

 brew install node